Iceman Spark team to present innovative product at HAF competition

+After being selected as one of three finalists from a pool of 27 teams Air Force-wide, the Iceman Spark team will present their idea to a live audience at the competition, which leverages the day-to-day experience and technical expertise of Airmen to accelerate innovation.

+The Air Force is evolving every single day at an incredible rate.
+When technology updates and changes at such a rapid pace, it creates a steep learning curve for Airmen.
+The Iceman Spark team has witnessed this problem firsthand and decided to create a computer application that would eliminate bureaucracy and potentially save millions of dollars and man hours Air Force-wide.

-U.S. Air Force Staff Sgt.
-Kyle Soliday, 354th Logistics Readiness Squadron materiel management user and developer (left); Staff Sgt.
-Shane Weber, 354th Fighter Wing protocol specialist (center); and Master Sgt.
-Philip Barry, 354th Fighter Wing director of innovation (right), pose for a group photo representing the Iceman Spark team at Eielson Air Force Base, Alaska, March 4, 2022.
+The Iceman Spark team is composed of Master Sgt.
+Philip Barry, 354th Fighter Wing director of innovation; Master Sgt.
+Kathleen Myers, 354th Logistics Readiness Squadron asset management section chief; Staff Sgt.
+Shane Weber, 354th Fighter Wing protocol specialist; and Staff Sgt.
+Kyle Soliday, 354th LRS materiel management user and developer.
 Iceman Spark is a collaborative that takes an idea or problem and creates an effective product or solution by reviewing its feasibility, viability and desirability.

+The team proved a lengthy, time consuming, multi-step process can be transformed into a two minute task with the correct programming.
+Using the app, documents can now be electronically tracked throughout a multi-signature process, and emails can be automatically sent when certain actions have been completed.

+Additionally, the app is capable of being an endless learning and information hub specifically for the Air Force.
+All app users have the ability to create custom processes to address redundancies specific to their job.
+Any process or “automation flow” created by one user can be seen and used by others stationed at different bases, allowing Airmen to share how-tos, documents, action plans and other resources that have helped them achieve maximum productivity within their Air Force Specialty Codes.

 |Date Taken: